cylc/cylc-doc/src/user-guide/external-triggers.rst

 Notice that the short label ``clock_1`` is used to represent the trigger function in the graph.
-The function call interval, which determines how often the suite server program checks the clock, is optional.
+The function call interval, which determines how often the :term:`scheduler` checks the clock, is optional.
 Here it is ``PT10S`` (i.e. 10 seconds, which is also the default value).

 Argument keywords can be omitted if called in the right order, so the